zachlatta/public-notes/deep-learning-with-python-book-journal.md

 I hate how the book is like: "don't worry, we have simplified all the hard math stuff for beginners so you can understand it".
 And I don't understand it.

 All the NumPy syntax is confusing to me, because I've never used NumPy before.
 The book seems to kind of assume you know NumPy.

+I can't take all these fundamentals without trying to build something specific.
+I'm going to move on in the book.